 To be more sustainable and locally relevant, LPS interventions must be informed by farmers’ needs as well as prevailing state and conditions of livestock production (An et al., 2024).
 Community-based approaches have been suggested to identify and prioritize problems (Khashtabeh et al., 2019).
 Participatory approaches to solving livestock production build a strong base for the intervention in the community (Mubita et al., 2017).
 In addition, they ensure that interventions are designed to respond to a demand-driven process and not parachuted in a top-down manner, that is not embraced by final beneficiaries.
 LPS interventions defined through a participatory approach should therefore produce interventions that are locally owned, context-relevant and adapted to local constraints but still match national objectives.

-In Zimbabwe, the productivity of agropoastoralist cattle herds remains very low, with average calving rates of about 45% against a potential of 60%, and off-take rates of about 6% against a recommended 20% (GoZ, 2018).
+In Zimbabwe, agriculture contributes 15-18% of Gross Domestic Products (GDP) and provides livelihoods to approximately 70% of the rural population (GoZ, 2018).
+As of 2017, the productivity of agropoastoralist cattle herds remains very low, with average calving rates of about 45% against a potential of 60%, and off-take rates of about 6% against a recommended 20% (GoZ, 2018).
 Changes in land use patterns following the land reform of the early 2000s have influenced LPS across Zimbabwe, whereby the national livestock herd sizes declined by about 20% for beef, over 83% for dairy, and 26 and 25% for pigs and small ruminants respectively (Ossome and Naidu, 2021).
-Livestock and livestock products still contribute significantly to the economy of Zimbabwe, with cattle accounting for 35% to 38% of the GDP contributed by the agricultural sector (Runganga and Mhaka, 2021).
+Livestock and livestock products still contribute significantly to the economy of Zimbabwe, with 35% to 38% of the GDP contributed by the agricultural sector (Runganga and Mhaka, 2021).
 The Zimbabwe National Agriculture Policy Framework calls for the formulation of interventions that directly respond to the local people’s needs and enhance the flow of investments that are critical to sustaining the growth of the agricultural sector with a decided focus on increasing agricultural productivity and production (GoZ, 2018).

+The Great Limpopo TFCA (GLTFCA), where this study was implemented, combine public and private protected areas and communal land from Mozambique, South Africa and Zimbabwe since its creation in 2001 after the signature of the 3 heads of state.
+In the Zimbabwean part of the GLTFCA, livelihoods are crop-based (41%), non-farm based (47%, e.g., cross border trading, employment) and cattle-based (12%, e.g., cattle trading) (Murungweni et al., 2016).
+Drought, poor management of rangelands, and rangeland fires limits the availability of fodder (Tavirimirwa et al., 2013).
+Masikati, (2011) mentions that seasonal deficiency in feed quality and quantity particularly during the second half of the dry season is the major constraint to communal livestock production.
+The common cattle diseases in the area include Rift Valley Fever, Anthrax, Brucellosis, Theileriosis, Bovine Tuberculosis, Rabies.
+Foot-and-Mouth Disease, Babesiosis and Anaplasmosis (Caron et al., 2011; Gomo et al., 2012; de Garine-Wichatitsky et al., 2013; Gadaga et al., 2016; Pfukenyi et al., 2020).